 Customers don’t want to see products that are not relevant to or even worse products they are not permitted to order.

 Perhaps you have a vast catalogue of stock, but only sell certain items to certain customers.
 You don’t even want them to be aware of the other products.

 You, therefore, need a B2B digital experience that reflects this.
 Again all this information will be already stored in your business-critical back end ERP systems.

 Having your eCommerce site integrated in real-time with your ERP system so that customers can see both their unique pricing and products is essential.

 When B2B customers are placing orders with you direct you are able to check whether the particular items are in stock or not.
 This information is again stored on your ERP system so when they ring in or email you are able to check the stock levels via this system.

 Having this information on your website when your customers are ordering is critical.
-Placing an order when items are out of stock will certainly not instill confidence in your customers to continue ordering digitally in the future.
+Placing an order when items are out of stock will certainly not instil confidence in your customers to continue ordering digitally in the future.

 Perhaps you want to allow customers to be able to back order certain items, or to show certain items as always in stock, or show specific stock levels, or to let them know stock levels are low.